chpc-tech-eval/scc/tutorial3/README.md

     By default, SLURM will store the job output to a log file `slurm-<job_id>.out`, on the compute node (Slurm writes the output file on the first node that the job has been allocated to by default).
 Since your home directory is shared via NFS, you should be able to check the output on any of your nodes.

-### Adding a Second Compute Node
+# Spinning Up a Second Compute Node

+## Cluster Considerations

+## Using a Snapshot

 At this point you are ready to run HPL on your cluster with two compute nodes.
-It's time to deploy a second compute node in OpenStack.
+It's time to deploy a second compute node in Open Stack.

 <span style="color: #800000">
   !!!
 Have the output **log file** `slurm-<job_id>.out` AND `Make.<architecture>` **configuration file** ready for instructors to view on request.